cuetconnect/cuetconnect.org/README.md

 # CUET Connect💐

-CUET Connect is a platform for students to connect with each others!
+CUET Connect is a platform for students to connect with each other